 7.3.11.5 DSME information request command

-The DSME information request command is used by a source device that is requesting the timestamp and the DSME parameters from the destination device.
+The DSME information request command is used by the device that is requesting the timestamp and the DSME-GTS parameters or the superframe structure parameters.

 The DSME information request command shall be formatted as illustrated in Figure 65o.